-Bowel dysfunction is surrounded by misconceptions and taboos that may interfere with treatment.
+Bowel dysfunction is surrounded by misconceptions and taboos that may interfere with treatment and that may result in self-medication not always innocuous to the patient care.

 An objective evaluation of the bowel dysfunction is important to be able to have a consistent measure, facilitate monitoring of disease progression and, also to compare patients for standardisation of treatment.